multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsMessage`
+### `ReturnsMessage`

+Returns: the transaction error message as String.

-    - especially useful in the testing and interactor environments, returns the transaction message as String.
+Especially useful in the testing and interactor environments,

 ```rust title=blackbox_test.rs
 #[test]